awsdocs/aws-robomaker-developer-guide/doc_source/create-simulation-job.md

    Optionally, if you plan on deploying the robot application to robots in a fleet, you can provide **ARMHF** and **ARM64** robot application source files\.
 You can also update the robot application to include additional source files\.
 For more information, see [Updating a Robot Application](update-robot-application.md)\.

+   Using `$LATEST` doesn’t protect you from changes in Amazon S3\.
+When AWS RoboMaker access the file, it will set to read only\.
+For more informatiom about versioning in AWS RoboMaker, see [Application Versioning](application-versioning.md)\.

 1. In **Robot application configuration**, provide the roslaunch **Launch package name** for your robot application\.

 1. Specify the roslaunch **Launch file**\.
 A launch file contains configuration information about which nodes to start up as well as other initialization parameters for roslaunch\.

    To learn more about roslaunch, see [roslaunch](http://wiki.ros.org/roslaunch)\.

+1. *Optional:* If your application includes a graphical user interface, select **Run with streaming session**\.
+AWS RoboMaker will configure a connection so you can interact with your application as it is running in the simulation\.
+You can connect by selecting **Robot Application** under **Simulation tools** on the simulation job detail page\.

 1. *Optional:* If your robot application uses environment variables, specify the **Name** and **Value** pairs\.
 Environment variable names must start with A\-Z or underscore and consist of A\-Z, 0\-9 and underscore\.
 Names beginning with “AWS” are reserved\.

    Select **Add environment variable** to add additional variables\.

    You can read environment variables in a launch file using roslaunch [substituion args](http://wiki.ros.org/roslaunch/XML#substitution_args)\.

+1. *Optional:* Configure traffic forwarding from the simulation job port to the application port\.
+Simulation job networking must be configured in order to specify port mapping for your robot and simulation applications\.

+1. *Optional:* Specify one or more **Robot application upload configurations**\.
+A simulation job output destination must be configured in order to specify upload configurations\.
+Each configuration specifies an upload behavior, a Unix glob file matching rule, and a location to place matching files\.

+   Default upload configurations maintain backwards compatibility with past simulation job output configurations\.
+The default configurations will be added to additional upload configurations you create\.

+   For more information about custom uploads, see [Configuring Custom Uploads](simulation-job-custom-upload-configuration.md)\.

 1. Choose **Next**\.